 ** Types of cartons - Scroll up.

-** Location - If you do not stay or work in Serangoon, Hougang, Ang Mo Kio, or Tai Seng, we thank you with all our hearts but do try to find alternative channels for the cartons.
+If the location doesn't work out, we thank you with all our hearts but do try to find alternative channels for the cartons.

 DO YOU LEAVE THE BOTTLE CAPS ON?